From Four Diamonds child to dancer, and beyond

 Tucker Haas at THON as a child.

-As the family relations chair, Haas helped the fraternity adopt a new Four Diamonds child, Gus, who has a similar form of sarcoma that Haas had as a child.
+As the family relations chair, Haas helped the fraternity adopt a new Four Diamonds child who had a similar form of sarcoma that Haas had as a child.

-“This year was a full circle moment,” Haas said.
+“THON 2023 was a full circle moment,” Haas said.
 “For me, my cancer journey isn’t just a story, it’s my life.
-And while it’s a story that can impact a lot of people, it’s really cool that I can share a piece of my life with another kid who is living it, just like I did.”
+And while it’s a story that can impact a lot of people, it was really cool that I could share a piece of my life with other kids who are living it, just like I did.”

 As a patient at Penn State Health Children’s Hospital, Haas’s treatments were supported by Four Diamonds, a non-profit fund connected to the hospital that covers 100 percent of all medical expenses related to cancer care that are not covered by insurance for eligible children.
 Since 1977, THON has raised over $200 million to support Four Diamonds families and fight childhood cancer.